 Transportation for Children with Special Needs

-The Traffic Injury Prevention Project sponsored by PennDOT provides school districts, school bus contractors, hospitals, pediatricians, parents and other health care providers with the most current information about the atypical transportation needs of children with special health care needs, teen parents, special education students and the preschool population.
+Traffic Injury Prevention Project, sponsored by PennDOT, provides school districts, school bus contractors, hospitals, pediatricians, parents, and other health care providers with the most current information about the atypical transportation needs of children with special health care needs, teen parents, special education students, and the preschool population.
 Information is available for passenger vehicles, school buses/vehicles, as well as wheelchairs and child passenger safety restraints.